luyadev/luya/docs/guide1.0/install.md

 ./vendor/bin/luya import
 ```

-At least we execute the [setup console command](luya-console.md) which is going to setup an user, group and permissions:
+At last we execute the [setup console command](luya-console.md) which is going to setup a user, group and permissions:

 ```sh
 ./vendor/bin/luya setup